'Bad math': Airlines' COVID safety analysis challenged by expert

 CLOSING RANKS

-While the pandemic has seen some airlines leave middle seats empty to reassure customers, the industry has opposed making such measures mandatory.
+While the pandemic has seen some carriers leave middle seats empty to reassure customers, the industry has opposed making such measures mandatory.

 Plane cabins are considered lower-risk than many indoor spaces because of their powerful ventilation and their layout, with forward-facing passengers separated by seat rows.
 Ceiling-to-floor airflows sweep pathogens into high-grade filters.